SaniaSaeed2/SaniaSaeed2/README.md

 ## 🎯 Career Goal

-To grow as a Full-Stack Developer, creating scalable and efficient web applications that solve real-world problems while delivering seamless user experiences.
+To grow as a MERN Stack Developer, creating scalable and efficient web applications that solve real-world problems while delivering seamless user experiences.

 ---